Written by Masaki Sato

 Monthly Cost by Build Frequency

 Based on the build times and per-minute rates above, here’s the estimated monthly cost by number of builds.
-For GitHub Actions, the free tier for private repositories (effectively 200 macOS minutes) is taken into account.
+For the GitHub Actions standard runner (M1), the free tier for private repositories (effectively 200 macOS minutes) is taken into account.

 Key takeaways:

-- GitHub Actions has a generous free tier, making it cost-effective for projects with low build frequency.
-However, build speeds are slower compared to other services, and costs increase significantly as the number of builds grows.
+- The GitHub Actions standard runner (M1) has a generous free tier, making it cost-effective for projects with low build frequency.
+However, its build speed was the slowest in this comparison, and costs increase as the number of builds grows.
+The larger runner (M2 Pro) was the fastest in this comparison and is also competitive on pay-as-you-go cost.

 - Bitrise’s Pro plan includes up to 250 builds per month at a flat rate, making costs predictable for teams with a consistent build volume.
 However, it can be expensive for teams with low build frequency.